creationix/howtonode.org/articles/intro-to-jake.markdown

 Single parameters passed to the jake command after the task name are passed along to the handler as positional arguments.

-So you can see this in action, let's set up an 'awesome' task that does nothing but print out the arguments it gets:
+So you can see this in action, let’s set up an 'awesome' task that does nothing but print out the arguments it gets:

 	desc('This is an awesome task.');
 	task('awesome', [], function () {